 Sprint MiFi 8000: Familiar design

-The bright touchscreen, which is also a fingerprint magnet, shows a host of general information of the hotspot, including the Wi-Fi network’s name/password, the data usage, and so on.
-You can use it to toggle some settings including roaming, alerts, airplane mode, screen time out, etc. It doesn’t have access to more advanced settings, however.
+You can use it to toggle some settings, including roaming, alerts, airplane mode, screen time out, etc. It doesn’t have access to more advanced settings, however.
 For that, you’ll need to use the hotspot’s web user interface.

 The MiFi 8000 doesn’t support 5G, but it has the latest 4G specs, capable of delivering up to 1Gbps of a cellular connection, per inseego’s claim.
 In reality, that’s just the ceiling rate.
 The actual connection speed varies, depending on the carrier and the signal strength.

-As for Wi-Fi, the hotspot feature dual-band 2×2 Wi-Fi 5 specs.
-As a result, it can deliver up to 867 Mbps on the 5GHz band and up to 300 Mbps on the 2.4GHz band, simultaneously.
-By the way, you can’t use the two bands as two separate Wi-Fi networks, but you can turn either one off to save battery, or into a Guest network.
+As for Wi-Fi, the hotspot features dual-band 2×2 Wi-Fi 5 specs.
+As a result, it can simultaneously deliver up to 867 Mbps on the 5GHz band and up to 300 Mbps on the 2.4GHz band.
+By the way, you can’t use the two bands as two separate Wi-Fi networks, but you can turn either one off to save battery or into a Guest network.

 Sprint MiFi 8000: Responsive web user interface

-You can get to the web UI navigating a connected device’s browser to the hotspot’s default IP address (192.168.1.1), and enter the default password as shown on the screen.
-Now you’ll get to a quite impressive web interface that has a lot of settings and features to offer.
+You can get to the web UI by navigating a connected device’s browser to the hotspot’s default IP address (192.168.1.1) and enter the default password as shown on the screen.
+Now you’ll get to a quite impressive web interface with many settings and features to offer.

-Like the MiFi 8800L, the MiFi 8000 also has built-in GPS which allows users to view its location via the web interface.
+Like the MiFi 8800L, the MiFi 8000 also has built-in GPS, allowing users to view its location via the web interface.
 Also, with a software driver installed, a computer can get an accurate GPS location via the hotpot’s Wi-Fi.